apache/nuttx/configs/sam3u-ek/README.txt

   building a Cortex-M3 toolchain for Cygwin under Windows.

-  NOTE:  Unfortunately, the 4.6.3 (and later) GCC toolchain is not compatible with the the NXFLAT tools.
+  NOTE:  Unfortunately, the 4.6.3 (and later) GCC toolchain is not compatible with the NXFLAT tools.
 See the top-level TODO file (under "Binary loaders") for more information about this problem.
 If you plan to use NXFLAT, please do not use the GCC 4.6.3 toochain; instead use an older toolchain (such as the GCC 4.3.3 OABI toolchain discussed below).